Skip to content

 Introduction

-Enclave is designed to be installed directly onto every client, server, cloud instance, virtual machine and container in your organisation.
-That way, Enclave can apply Zero Trust Network Access principles and controls between systems, fully enforce policy and provide end-to-end encryption.
+Enclave is designed to be installed directly onto every client, server, cloud instance, virtual machine, container, mobile phone and workstation in your organisation.
+That way, Enclave can provide peer-to-peer connections between users and resources without VPN servers, while also applying Zero Trust Network Access controls at the edge to enforce policy and end-to-end encryption.

 However, in some situations, you can’t or might not want to install Enclave on all devices or systems: